 Proteolytic enzyme supplements can be beneficial for individuals who can’t produce enough of their own enzymes.
 However, it’s always a good idea to seek guidance from a healthcare practitioner before starting a new supplement.
 In addition, when choosing a supplement, be aware that enzymes aren’t always measured in milligrams, international units, or other measures of weight.
 Instead, they are measured by units of potency and activity.
 Common units of measurement include HUT, USP, and SAP.
 These units of measurement are regulated under the Food Chemical Codex (FCC) and are accepted by the U.S. Food and Drug Administration.
 (6)

 Improving digestion is the most common reason individuals take supplemental proteolytic enzymes.
-While most people only need occasional support, those with cystic fibrosis, certain types of cancer, such as colon, pancreatic, or stomach cancer, pancreatic exocrine insufficiency (a condition in which an individual can’t produce enough of their own enzymes), and those who have undergone gastrointestinal surgery, often require therapeutic doses to replace the missing enzymes.
+While most people only need occasional support, those with cystic fibrosis, certain types of cancer, such as colon, pancreatic, or stomach cancer, inflammatory bowel disease, irritable bowel syndrome, pancreatic exocrine insufficiency (a condition in which an individual can’t produce enough of their own enzymes), and those who have undergone gastrointestinal surgery, often require therapeutic doses to replace the missing enzymes.
 (18)(23)

 Preliminary animal research shows that the proteolytic enzymes in kiwifruit may improve digestion by breaking down the proteins found in meat, poultry, fish, eggs, and dairy products.
 (11)(17) One randomized double-blind clinical trial involving 40 patients suffering from digestive upset found that taking a proteolytic enzyme supplement eased digestive symptoms including abdominal pain, belching, bloating, heartburn, and loss of appetite.
 (13)

 Proteolytic enzymes have also been shown to benefit a number of inflammatory conditions.
 In one review study, researchers found that bromelain effectively reduced inflammation and stiffness in individuals with osteoarthritis.
 (5) Another study that appeared in the journal Clinical Rheumatology compared a multienzyme supplement with the prescription non-steroidal anti-inflammatory drug diclofenac in a group of 103 patients with osteoarthritis of the knee.
-The study found that 51.4 percent of those taking the proteolytic enzymes experienced reduced inflammation and greater function compared to just 37.2 percent of those taking the diclofenac.
+The study found that 51.4% of those taking the proteolytic enzymes experienced reduced inflammation and greater function compared to just 37.2% of those taking the diclofenac.
 (1)

 Several studies suggest that proteolytic enzymes can reduce several types of pain.
 One double-blind study reported that proteolytic enzyme supplementation containing rutin resulted in a modest reduction in chronic neck and shoulder pain.
 (28)